 Disclosure and Barring Service (DBS)

-In line with the Borough Council’s Recruitment and Selection Policy, DBS checks will be carried out on all employees involved in ‘Regulated Activity’ relating to children and adults at risk.
+In line with the Borough Council’s Recruitment and Selection Policy and DBS Policy and Guidelines, DBS checks will be carried out on all employees involved in ‘Regulated Activity’ relating to children and adults at risk.
 The Council has a separate Policy covering DBS checks.
-This Policy, in addition to the list of posts which require a DBS check, is administered by Human Resources.
+These Policies, in addition to the list of posts which require a DBS check, is administered by Human Resources.

 Supervision and Annual Development Review